cyber-jose/cyber-jose/README.md

 # Hello 👋

-# Welcome to Jose's Cybersecurity & IT Project Portfolio 🔐
+# Welcome to Jose's Security & Tech Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allowed me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes.